BrockDeveloper/Discord-Thread-Bot/README.md

 # Discord-Thread-Bot
-Discord bot that generate threads in a text channel
+Discord bot that generates threads in a text channel

 ## How to
 ```